tatam/lama/README.md

 # lama
-_Lama, the application that does not mache these words._
+_Lama, the application that does not mince words._

 ## Description
 Lama is a GNU Linux tool for mixing a word list.